 - Initiate a review of and make necessary revisions to this policy as required by regulatory and technological changes.

 - Conduct annual reviews of the policy, make any necessary revisions and share the revised policy with the appropriate University governance bodies as needed.

 - Conduct annual risk assessments and elevate potential risks to the Office of Risk Management, as necessary.

 - Review requests for exceptions to this policy.

 - Upon request, Accessibility Services will work collaboratively with appropriate University staff and faculty to find alternate ways to provide access to content in systems and courses that do not inherently provide accessibility.

 - The Accessibility Services Office will provide training annually, and when possible, will collaborate with Excelsior’s course development vendor to provide training on specific accessibility topics.

-- The Executive Director of Student Accessibility will monitor the confidential in-box at ACS@Excelsior.edu for complaints or feedback received by phone and will either refer them to TFS when IT related, or respond to them in writing or by phone at 844-427-4356 within three (3) business days.
+- The Senior Accessibility Specialist/Title IX Coordinator will monitor the confidential in-box at ACS@Excelsior.edu for complaints or feedback received by phone and will either refer them to TFS when IT related, or respond to them in writing or by phone at 844-427-4356 within three (3) business days.

 Chief Technology Officer

 - Ensure that any content management system (CMS) and other web production software be accessible and able to produce accessible websites.

 - Ensure that learning management systems (LMS) and online conferencing systems are accessible and, as applicable, compatible with assistive technology.
-If that is not possible, the CTO or their designee needs to formally document the rationale, and provide that documentation to the Executive Director of Student Accessibility/Title IX Officer.
+If that is not possible, the CTO or their designee needs to formally document the rationale, and provide that documentation to the Senior Accessibility Specialist/Title IX Coordinator.

 - Strive to purchase only electronic information, communication and technology systems that are accessible and, as applicable, compatible with assistive technology.
-If that is not possible, the CTO or their designee needs to formally document the rationale, and provide that documentation to the Executive Director of Student Accessibility/Title IX Officer.
+If that is not possible, the CTO or their designee needs to formally document the rationale, and provide that documentation to the Senior Accessibility Specialist/Title IX Coordinator.